 Some basic monitoring features, such as monitoring IIS metrics, WMI, and performance counters are not supported in Microsoft for App Services, and therefore not supported by Retrace.

 Installation Steps for Azure App Services

 Retrace is installed as a WebJob that runs on each instance.
 The WebJob collects the output from the Retrace .NET profiler and uploads it.
 An Azure Site Extension has been created to simplify the installation process.

-Via the Azure portal, configure the following App Settings
+In the Azure portal, configure the following application settings: